AddressFinder/addressfinder-woocommerce/DEPLOYMENT.md

 `docker compose run addressfinder-woocommerce /addressfinder-woocommerce/bin/build_production.sh`

-It's good to double check that you have not missed anything by grepping for the previous version and making sure only `changelog.txt` and `readme.txt` show up since they contain references to all previous versions:
+It's good to double check that you have not missed anything by grepping for the previous version and making sure only `readme.txt` show up since it contains references to all previous versions:
 ```
 rg '1\.5\.4' -l # using ripgrep to skip .git and friends, -l to just list files that matched`
-changelog.txt
 readme.txt
 ```